Long-time behavior for a nonlocal model from directed polymers: Introduction

 We note that the convergence of the (rescaled) $L^2$- and $L^\infty$-norms is {\em almost} equivalent to the convergence of the profile.
 Indeed, since $g$ is a probability density, its $L^2$- and $L^\infty$-norms can only be equal when the H\"older's inequality is an equality, which corresponds to functions that are a multiplicative constant of an indicator function.
 Using then the symmetry and monotonicity of $g$, it follows that $g$ converges to the indicator function of an interval up to a multiplicative constant (though we note that this does not yield the exact constants $\cc$ and $\thc$).
-Of course, we never have exact equality and thus, the above heuristics hinge on understand the ``stability'' of H\"older's inequality.
+Of course, we never have exact equality and thus, the above heuristics hinge on understanding the ``stability'' of H\"older's inequality.

-We believe that the assumptions that $g_0$ is even and decreasing is purely technical and can be removed at the expense of a significantly more involved proof.
-As the proof is already quite involved even with these assumptions, we opt to use them.
-Throughout the proof of \Cref{t.strong}, we indicate where and how these assumptions are used.
+We believe that the assumption that $g_0$ is even and decreasing is purely technical and can be removed at the expense of a significantly more involved proof.
+As the proof is already quite complicated even with these assumptions, we opt to use them.
+Throughout the proof of \Cref{t.strong}, we indicate where and how these assumptions are applied.

 A key step in the proof of \Cref{t.strong} are the following bounds, which do not require these symmetry and monotonicity assumptions.

 \begin{proposition} Suppose that $g$ solves~\eqref{e.main} with initial data $g_0$ satisfying~\eqref{e.g_0}.
 Then \begin{enumerate}[(i)] \item $\displaystyle \liminf_{t\to\infty} t^{2/3}\|g(t)\|_{2}^2, \ \liminf_{t\to\infty} t^{2/3}\|g(t)\|_{\infty} \leq \thc$; \item $\displaystyle \thc \leq \limsup_{t\to\infty} t^{2/3}\|g(t)\|_{2}^2,\ \limsup_{t\to\infty} t^{2/3}\|g(t)\|_{\infty}$. \end{enumerate} \end{proposition}